Skip to content

 • advise you what we can do to assist and by when, or tell you why we cannot help (if we cannot help you immediately, we will try to tell you who can)

-• if you call and the person you need to speak to is not in the office and you leave a message with another member of staff, we will return your call within one working day
+• if you call and the person you need to speak to is not available, we will leave a message with the duty Surveyor who will return your call the same working day

 Letter or e-mail